radiantearth/stac-spec/best-practices.md

 STAC (but no guarantees and it may be on an alternate cloud).
 2) For Asset href values to resources in a requestor pays bucket, use the cloud provider-specific protocol (e.g., `s3://` on AWS and `gs://` on Google Cloud) instead of an `https://` url.
 Most clients do not have special handling for `https://` links to cloud provider resources that require a requestor pays flag and authentication, so they simply fail.
 Many clients have special handling for `s3://` or `gs://` URLs that will add a requestor pays parameter and will apply appropriate authentication to the request. the cloud-specific protocols will at least have an option to register a paid account and properly charge for access.
-STAC-specific tools in turn can look for the cloud-specific protocols and know to use requestor pays.
+STAC-specific tools in turn can look for the cloud-specific protocols and know to use the requestor pays feature for that specific cloud platform.

 ## Item Practices